Opeyemi94/My_LITA_Project/README.md

 3. Unstructure: When our data is not structure i.e when is not in a tabular format, what we need to do is ETL, ETL is technical term to transform data to structure
    Unstructured is in media format, that’s Video or Audio.

--ETL Stand for (EXTRACT, TRANSFORM AND LOAD)-.
+ETL Stand for (EXTRACT, TRANSFORM AND LOAD):.
 ETL is technical term of whenever we discuss data transformation, when we want to discuss how we want to take our data from a particular structure to a structure that is reporting or analysis ready.
 Remember that every single thing that we want to be doing around our data the end goal is to have a data set we want to analysis.
 Extract means that you are connecting to the data source.
 Data Source might be on the Cloud or Premises, if your Data Source is on Cloud there is a way to connect to it to extract the data unlike premises.